XentroxProject/XentroX-Onthology-explained/README.md

 # XentroX-Ecosystem-Onthology
-About grouping of Xentrox development streams
+About grouping of XentroX development streams

 AE - Automation Ecosystem